Bike Hub levy

 - Bike Hub’s iPhone app started as a bike shop finder and journey planner, is now world’s first ‘cycle satnav’

-The UK’s Bike Hub levy has been running for seven years.
+The UK’s Bike Hub levy has been running for eleven years.
 It was created to help pay for Bike Week, Bikeforall.net (which is now BikeHub.co.uk) and to demonstrate that the industry could pull together in a self-help way.
 Thanks in part to this industry initiative, the UK Government increased its investment in cycling.

 A previous industry levy was run from 1995 to 1999 in order to raise £1m in order for Sustrans to start drawing down £42.5m from the Millennium Commission via the Big Lottery Fund.
 This short-term levy was allowed to lapse but was resurrected in 2003 thanks to hard work by Phillip Darnton, the then president of the Bicycle Association of Great Britain (BAGB).